sethberggren/express-error-factory/README.md

 })
 ```

-Errors can then be thrown easily in any Express route.
+Errors can then be generated or thrown easily in any Express route.

+For synchronous code, use the `throwCustomError(errorType)` method.

 ```typescript
 // generates a function to throw 'rodentError' errors